Goals of Peer Mentoring: Develop student leaders through peer mentoring programs. (Goal #5)

 - Potential peer mentors will successfully complete a minimum of ten hours of training for the peer mentor position.
 The training may be delivered via a one-credit, Penn State course: CN ED 200.

-- In order to ensure that the peer mentors are continually developing their leadership skills, the Learning Specialist or Student Advocacy Specialist will meet with the peer mentors on a monthly basis during the academic year to offer additional training and/or feedback pertaining to the peer mentoring process.
+- In order to ensure that the peer mentors are continually developing their leadership skills, the Learning Specialist or Student Advocacy Manager will meet with the peer mentors on a monthly basis during the academic year to offer additional training and/or feedback pertaining to the peer mentoring process.

 Through participation in the Peer Mentoring program, a student can potentially experience and will be able to:

 - Support students with their academic and social transition to college

 - Connect students to appropriate resources on campus

 - Encourage students to utilize successful study techniques